turbot/steampipe-mod-ibm-insights/dashboards/vpc/docs/vpc_detail.md

 - What tags are applied?
 - What are the address prefixes assigned to?
 - What are the subnets attached to?
-- what are the cloud service endpoint source addresses?
+- What are the cloud service endpoint source addresses?
 - How security groups and network ACLs are configured?